Understanding Lack of Empathy After Brain Injury and How to Cope

 Even if this does not occur naturally, it may still be possible to relearn empathy.
 Empathy is a skill, and like all skills, it can be improved through deliberate practice.

 This is what the field of positive psychology is based on.
-Positive psychology, like the name suggests, is a method used to help train the brain to rest in more positive states.
+Positive psychology, as the name suggests, is a method used to help train the brain to rest in more positive states.

 For instance, by writing in a gratitude journal daily, you can help train the brain to notice more things to be grateful for.
 The repetitive practice of searching for gratitude helps the brain become more efficient at the skill of noticing things to be grateful for.

 Some research suggests that empathy can be learned, too.
-But this research is broad.
+However, this research is broad.
 There are no studies specifically within the TBI field proving that practicing empathy helps improve empathy.

 What If Empathy Never Returns?